-1 Conduct a stop warrant study to analyze the feasibility of an all-way stop.
+- 1 Conduct a stop warrant study to analyze the feasibility of an all-way stop.
 Paint high-visibility crosswalks across all legs of the intersection.
 Extend the length of the no parking zones.
-Install paint-and-post curb extensions.

-2 Add curb ramps and high-visibility crosswalks on all legs of the intersection.

-3 Add curb ramps and curb extensions to all legs of the intersection.
-Move the existing crosswalk across Turnberry Dr further back from St. Cloud Dr. Update high-visibility crosswalks on all legs of the intersection.
+Install paint-and-post curb extensions. - 2 Add curb ramps and high-visibility crosswalks on all legs of the - 3 Add curb ramps and curb extensions to all legs of the intersection.
+Move the existing crosswalk across Turnberry Dr further back from St. Cloud Dr. Update high-visibility crosswalks on all legs of the

 The above items are recommendations only and based on Safe Routes to Schools site assessment best practices.
-Feasibility tartermination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
-Red cuch and/or parking restrictions only and based on Safe Routes to Schools site assessment best practices.
-Feasibility to distance should be determined in accordance with the Cytopolices/standards.
-Red cuch no tability of the appropriate governing agency.
-Red cuch and/or parking restrictions only and informational purposes.
-This figure should not be used to establish boundaries, property lines, location of objects, or to provide any other information typically needed for final design, construction or any other suppose when angineered plans are required.
-N alta 🧟
+Feasibility determination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
+Red curb and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
+Execut monitor, in the condition of the